Impress Employers With Travel Agent Certifications

 5. Complete an international travel course

 This course allows you to understand the issues related to international travel.
-Topics of the study include making international reservations, currency exchanges and U.S. customs procedures.
+Topics of the study include making international reservations, currency exchanges and United States customs procedures.

 6. Complete an online travel agent course